 ... assistance with:

-- Establishing and structuring the financing of a business activity.
+setting up and structuring the financing of your business activity

 setting up of private funds and other capital raising schemes